belingud/gptcomet/README.md

 - '*.py[cod]'
 - go.mod
 - go.sum
+- uv.lock
 ```

 You can add more file_ignore by using the `gmsg config append file_ignore <xxx>` command.
 `<xxx>` is same syntax as `gitignore`, like `*.so` to ignore all `.so` suffix files.

-This project using `litellm` as the bridge to LLM providers, so plenty providers are supported.

 If you are using `openai`, just leave the `api_base` as default.
 Set your `api_key` in the `config` section.

-If you are using an `openai` class provider, or a provider compatible with the `openai` interface, you can set the provider to `openai`.
+If you are using an `openai` class provider, or a provider compatible interface, you can set the provider to `openai`.
 And set your custom `api_base`, `api_key` and `model`.

 For example: